connexta/ion-store/.k8s/K8s-Deployment.md

 Kubernetes cluster, you will need to add the the Docker registry environment variable `K8S_DOCKER_REGISTRY`.
 You will also need to change `kubectl`'s context to the remote one with `kubectl config use-context <remote-context>`

+#### Optional:
+Install MiniKube, a single node Kubernetes cluster that runs locally in a VM or the host machine.
+Deploys a lightweight single-node k8s cluster.
+Note: Run `eval $(minikube docker-env)` to point to Minikube's docker daemon.
+You need to do this when you build images for local deployment.

+When starting up [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), make sure your vm-driver is the one bundled with
+VirtualBox.
+Dnsmasq doesn't play nice with the standalone hyperkit.

 ### Before Deploying

+The following is for informational pruposes only.
+The `./gradlew deployK8s` gradle task or the `groovy deploy-k8s` script will do the following steps automatically.

 Kubernetes manifests do not support adding config files directly in the manifest via a file path.
 Instead we need to use a resource called ConfigMaps.